arnaudin/arnaudin.github.io/_projects/brightidea.md

   - section_layout: text
     content: |
-      It's also no secret that we wont always get our best ideas during the confines of the 8 hour workday.
-We built a [Brightidea skill for Alexa](https://www.amazon.com/Brightidea-Inc-Home/dp/B07HRKJ62J) and [Google Assistant](https://assistant.google.com/services/a/uid/0000009d03d1b1cd?hl=en-US) in order to make capturing ideas on-the-go or off-hours possible in mere seconds via voice integration.
-In this way Brightidea serves as your external brain--ideas are safely saved to your inbox to expand or organize when your schedule permits.
+      It's also no secret that people don't always get our best ideas during the confines of the 8 hour workday.
+We built Brightidea skills for [Alexa](https://www.amazon.com/Brightidea-Inc-Home/dp/B07HRKJ62J) and [Google Assistant](https://assistant.google.com/services/a/uid/0000009d03d1b1cd?hl=en-US) in order to make capturing ideas on-the-go or off-hours possible in seconds via voice integrations.
+Entirely hands-free, Brightidea serves as your external brain securely saving ideas to your inbox to manage when your schedule permits.

       Prefer to capture your idea by email?
-We also built email submission flows, known as Magic Inbox, to collect ideas at a single, easy-to-remember inbox: my@brightidea.com.
+We also built email submission flows, known as Magic Inbox, to collect ideas at a single, easy-to-remember inbox: *my@brightidea.com*.
 This amazingly simple UX supports extensive company detection, IP & data protection, idea routing, and even new user registration flows.
 While there is major complexity hidden behind the scenes, all a user needs to remember is "My Brightidea."

   - section_layout: 2col
     images: